Posted by DaVinci Healthcare Expert on Jul 29, 2019 5:51:06 PM

 If excessive levels –low or high– of IGF-1 are present in the body, they could lead to some health problems.
 Additionally, HGH is generally considered to employ anti-insulin actions, whereas IGF-1 has insulin-like properties.
 Maintaining relatively low levels of IGF-1 and synergy between HGH and IGF-1 throughout most of one’s adult life is an important factor by which adults can live a healthy lifestyle and experience an optimal aging process.

 Research shows that one’s metabolism slows down with age.
 A few reasons for this include less physical activity (exercise), muscle loss (sarcopenia), and the normal aging of the organs.
-Additionally, loss in lean body mass and muscle tissue can be detrimental when it comes to chronically ill adults.
+Additionally, loss in lean body mass and muscle tissue can be detrimental when it comes to ill adults.
 Yet HGH has major effects on metabolism.
 It has been shown that HGH’s potential benefits when it comes to protein metabolism.4 Some of the functions of HGH are facilitated through IGF-1.
 Administration of HGH induces a rise in circulating IGF-1 that stimulates glucose and amino acid uptake in muscle, which improves muscle protein synthesis.4 In catabolic circumstances, the levels of IGF-1 decrease while its binding proteins increase, leading to a lower local IGF-1 activity and contributing to the decreased insulin sensitivity seen in catabolism.5

-The metabolic effects of HGH are, in part, mediated through IGF-1 produced in the liver and in the peripheral tissues influenced by HGH.5 In skeletal muscle, a reduced gene-expression of the HGH-receptor follows surgical trauma.
-This reduces the local IGF-1 synthesis, an effect that may be offset by HGH supplementation.
-Change in the GH/IGF-1 can possibly counteract through amino acid supplementation.6,7,8,9 Specific amino acids—such as arginine, lysine, and ornithine—can stimulate HGH release when infused intravenously or administered orally.
+The metabolic effects of HGH are, in part, mediated through IGF-1 produced in the liver and in the peripheral tissues influenced by HGH.5 In skeletal muscle, a reduced gene-expression of the HGH-receptor can occur.
+This reduces the local IGF-1 synthesis, an effect that may be offset by HGH supplementation.* Change in the GH/IGF-1 can possibly counteract through amino acid supplementation.*6,7,8,9 Specific amino acids—such as arginine, lysine, and ornithine—can stimulate HGH release when infused intravenously or administered orally.
 It has also been demonstrated that glycine is also one of the stimulatory agents inducing the pituitary gland to secrete HGH.8 These are all important amino acids utilized in the growth of HGH.

 As specified above, a combination of HGH and IGF-1 has beneficial potential because the decreased insulin sensitivity induced by HGH can be outbalanced by the addition of IGF-1.
 In general, HGH increases the binding protein for IGF, and concomitant administration may, therefore, increase the bioavailability of IGF-1 and its effects on the tissues.2,6,7,8,9